-Name of contact person and title: David Luna (Chief Information Officer) Anticipated completion date: June 30, 2023/August 31, 2023 District's response: Concur
+Name of contact person and title: David Luna (CISO)

+Anticipated completion date: August 30, 2024

+Agency's response: Concur

 Cochise College has implemented authentication enhancements to include Multi-factor Authentication, improvement of password policies, and implementation of network access controls restricting how and from which networks certain user accesses may be initiated.
-The highest risk authentication risk areas have already been addressed, with remaining authentication improvements scheduled to complete by or before the end of FY23.

 Cochise College has developed and is implementing an access management process that ensures access is granted based on job role/job description.
 This access management process includes regular, formal reviews to ensure the process is continually improved and is meeting its intended goals for appropriate access.
 Appropriate management will be responsible for ensuring the continual and timely execution of the process and its required annual cadence of reviews.
-Cochise College is partially through the access management implementation and expects to complete the full implementation by August 2023.
+Cochise College was partially through the access management implementation by June 30, 2023 and expected to complete the full implementation on August 30, 2024.